 While these may be hard to offer initially as a single vegetable, they could be used as a blend so they're tolerated better.
 For example, you could blend spinach with apple or carrots.
 Because many leafy greens contain nitrates, it is often recommended as a later introduction at perhaps closer to 10 months onwards.

-Leafy greens such as spinach or kale offer the lutein and Vitamin K which contribute to positive brain activity.
+Leafy greens such as spinach or kale offer lutein and Vitamin K, which contribute to brain activity.